 Though there are various techniques available to design and synthesize these small molecules, their discovery usually starts off by screening existing compound libraries.
 With the aid of computer programs, screening of thousands of compounds can be quickly performed; this narrows the field to just several viable drug candidates, also known as ‘hits’.

 Following this, the next step is to synthesize these ‘hits’ for use in large-scale assays.
 Typically, companies design and study a large number of drug candidates, as it is a relatively inexpensive process.
 In vitro assays provide preliminary data, such as how well the drug might work inside a human body (efficacy) – this is a key driver in drug development.

-The pharmaceutical company will push a few promising hit compounds through to more costly pre-clinical and clinical trials.
+The pharmaceutical company will usually proceed to subject a few promising hit compounds through to more costly pre-clinical and clinical trials.
 There are, however, several criteria that it should (ideally)

 - A well-defined pharmacophore – the active functional group(s) of the molecule.
 This allows for tweaking of other secondary components to optimize safety and efficacy.
 Essentially, this ‘future-proofs’ the drug by ensuring a pathway for subsequent discovery chemistry.